MerginMaps/docs/src/manage/project-advanced.md

 2. Copy the link from your web browser
 3. Share the link with user(s) you want to invite to collaborate

-Users can use **Request access** button to request access to your project after logging into <MainDomainNameLink />.
+Users can use **Request access** button to request access to your project after logging into <AppDomainNameLink />.

 ![Mergin sharing setting](./project_sharing_send_request.png)